First published by Practical Law Company.

 1. Provide an overview of the electricity market in your jurisdiction, including recent trends over the last 12 months.

 The Turkish energy sector has grown quickly in recent years.
 As a result, up-to-date regulations are required to ensure that the laws for the sector match sector requirements and economic realities.
 Continued privatisation of the energy sector has reduced the role of public institutions with the aim of creating a more competitive and liberal energy market.

 Background to the Electricity Market Law.
-Prior to the EML, the Electricity Market Law numbered 4628 applied.
-The Electricity Market Law numbered 4628 was not completely repealed with the enactment of the EML.
+Prior to the EML, the Electricity Market Law No. 4628 applied.
+The Electricity Market Law No. 4628 was not completely repealed with the enactment of the EML.
 Rather, its title was changed to become the Law on the Organisation and Duties of the Energy Market Regulatory Authority (EMRA Law), with some parts superseded by the EML.

 The EMRA Law established the Energy Market Regulatory Authority (EMRA) with the purpose of creating a mechanism to realise the EMRA Law’s purposes.
 Accordingly, the EMRA was established as, and continues to be, an independent authority responsible for the regulation and supervision of the Turkish electricity market.

 The EMRA Law was amended a number of times to ensure that it continued to address the electricity market’s needs.
 Despite these reactive amendments, the EMRA Law reached a point where it no longer presented a sound legal basis for meeting the needs of the rapidly growing and changing electricity market, including the needs of industry participants as well as regulatory bodies.

 Accordingly, the Ministry of Energy and Natural Resources (MENR) began working on developing the current EML in 2012 with the aim of:

 - Ensuring the Turkish electricity market complies with EU regulations.